Welcome to MTHFR Experts. We are part of BodyScience.life a functional medicine clinic located in South Miami, FL.

 Problems From an MTHFR Gene Mutation

-Nutrient deficiencies in Folate, B6 and B12 have been associated with elevated homocysteine.
+Deficiencies in folate, B6, and B12 nutrients have been correlated with elevated homocysteine levels.

 Types of MTHFR Mutation

-The reason for all the types of mutations is variations in the specific genes passed on from each parent.
-In other words, if both parents pass on a healthy gene, a person won’t have a mutation at all.
-If one parent passes on a healthy gene but the other passes on a mutated gene, several variations can occur.
-If both parents pass on a mutated form, there are many more scenarios that can occur.
+The diversity in mutations arises from variations in the specific genes inherited from each parent.
+Simply put, if both parents transmit healthy genes, an individual won’t have a mutation.
+When one parent passes on a healthy gene and the other transmits a mutated one, several variations can manifest.
+If both parents pass on a mutated form, numerous scenarios may unfold.

-- Homozygous: the same gene passed on from both parents- can occur if both pass on the 677 mutation, or the 1298 mutation.
+1. Homozygous: When the same gene is inherited from both parents, whether it be the 677 mutation or the 1298 mutation.

-- Heterozygous: one parent passed on the 677 mutation or the 1298 mutation but the other parent passed on a normal gene.
+2. Heterozygous: When one parent transmits the 677 mutation or the 1298 mutation, while the other transmits a normal gene.

-- Compound Heterozygous: one parent passed on the 677 mutation and the other passed on the 1298 mutation.
+3. Compound Heterozygous: When one parent transmits the 677 mutation, and the other transmits the 1298 mutation.

 What Happens When the MTHFR Gene is Defective?